MohanadElmahalawy/MohanadElmahalawy/README.md

 <div align="center">

-🎓 I am currently pursuing a **Bachelor's degree in Computer and Communication Engineering**.
+🎓 I am working towards earning my **Bachelor's degree in Computer and Communication Engineering**.

-💻 I'm passionate about **programming and problem-solving**.
+💻 I have a strong enthusiasm for **coding and tackling challenges**.

-🤝 Feel free to explore my projects and get in touch if you have any questions, suggestions, or opportunities for collaboration!
+🤝 Don't hesitate to check out my projects and reach out if you have any inquiries, ideas, or collaboration opportunities!

 </div>